 - Use of judgment in making determination.
 In determining whether an agreement between a pass-through entity (BU) and another non-Federal entity casts the latter as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
 All of the characteristics listed above may not be present in all cases, and the pass-through entity (BU) must use judgment in classifying each agreement as a subaward or a procurement contract.

 - Consultant letter(s) of commitment (including consulting rate if paid consultant) and Biosketch.

 - If sponsor has specific requirements for consultants, required documents should be included.

-If the proposal involves individuals with Joint Veterans Affairs-Medical Campus appointment:
+Involves individuals with Joint Veterans Affairs-Medical Campus appointment

 - Current Memorandum of Understanding.